More About VR

 Should I turn Off VR when using a tripod or monopod?

 With a tripod that is providing clearly solid support (including with gimbal heads), I'd disable Vibration reduction.
 With a monopod, I'd consider trying Vibration reduction set to Sport, but I don't think VR is necessary on a well-handled monopod.
+If you're not stable with the monopod, you may want VR active because of the viewfinder stabilization, though.
 The reason why I might try Sport with a monopod has to do with certain handling characteristics, particularly rotation of the camera.
-We don't want the system to be correcting our panning, but we do want it looking for movement outside the pan.
+We don't want the system to be correcting or reentering on our panning, but we do want it looking for movement outside the pan.

 While Nikon says that the VR system can detect when it's on a tripod, I've found that there are instances where this becomes an issue.
 You can avoid those instances by just turning VR off.
 If your support system is doing the right job—and trust me, not all do—you don't want the VR bits to be responding to anything.
 Nikon's advice is to never turn VR off, even if on a tripod, but I consider this an 80/20 thing: 80% of the time you'll see no impact from following that advice, but 20% of the time you might.